Willie Coffey

 William Lynch Coffey (born 24 May 1958) is a Scottish National Party (SNP) politician.
-He has been a Member of the Scottish Parliament (MSP) for Kilmarnock and Irvine Valley since 2011, and previously Kilmarnock and Loudoun from 2007 to 2011, before boundary changes.
+He has served as the Member of the Scottish Parliament (MSP) for Kilmarnock and Irvine Valley from 2011 to 2026, and previously Kilmarnock and Loudoun from 2007 to 2011, before boundary changes.

 Coffey studied at the University of Strathclyde where he obtained a degree in Computer Science.
 He subsequently worked as Software Development Manager and latterly as a Quality and Risk Manager with Learning and Teaching Scotland before his election to the Scottish Parliament.
 He has been a councillor on East Ayrshire Council.

 East Ayrshire Council (1992–2007)

 He was first elected to Kilmarnock and Loudoun District Council in 1992 and subsequently to East Ayrshire Council (covering the Onthank ward in northern Kilmarnock) in 1999, 2003 and 2007 before retiring from local government at the 2012 Local Elections.

 He is the brother of former Provost and Cllr.
 Danny Coffey who came within 1,210 votes of winning the Kilmarnock and Loudoun Holyrood constituency in 2003 and died on 26 February 2006.
 Their sister Helen held Danny's Altonhill, Hillhead & Longpark council ward in a by-election with an increased majority and a 5.6% swing from Labour, before both she and Willie were elected to the new multi-member Kilmarnock North ward in 2007.